nir9/welcome/README.md

 - The book "Writing Solid Code" by Steve Maguire - I read the original book but I think there is a newer edition, I enjoyed reading this one a lot, it is also quite old and contains some outdated info but still talks about a lot of tips which are relevant until today when programming C.

 ### Computer History
-- The Computer Chronicles - A great show that was broadcast from the 80s until the early 2000s and is a great time capsule of many major events that happened in the world of computing, very intersting and all the epsiodes are availble to watch free online.
+- The Computer Chronicles - A great show that was broadcast from the 80s until the early 2000s and is a great time capsule of many major events that happened in the world of computing, very interesting and all the episodes are available to watch free online.